Rashi-Dwivedi1812/Animatic/README.md

 # ANIMATIC
 # Visually Appealing Website with Smooth Animations and Transitions

 This project showcases a modern and responsive website designed with captivating animations and seamless transitions.
-Built with HTML, CSS, and JavaScript, it leverages powerful libraries such as Locomotive.js, Swiper.js, and GSAP to deliver an engaging user experience.
-Additional resources, such as Favicon.io for icons and Unsplash for high-quality images, enhance the overall design.
+Built with HTML, CSS, and JavaScript, it leverages powerful libraries such as Locomotive.js and Swiper.js to deliver an engaging user experience.
+Additional resources, such as Favicon.io for icons and Unsplash.com for high-quality images, enhance the overall design.

 # Features